Get our FREE IIFYM Weight Loss Starter Guide

 While not a firm requirement, it’s always a good thing if your personal trainer is nutritionally informed.
 Do they understand the concepts of the IIFYM approach?
 Are they able to help you out with IIFYM when you have questions or are struggling?

-What you always need to keep in mind is that diet and activity go hand-in-hand for the weight loss and body transformation equation.
+What you always need to keep in mind is that diet and activity go hand-in-hand with the weight loss and body transformation equation.
 You truly can’t have one but not the other, so your trainer should be focusing on doing everything they can do to make sure that you take a well-rounded approach to it all.
 This means addressing both diet and exercise.

 If your trainer has no clue what sort of diet you are following and hasn’t even heard of the IIFYM approach, they’re really only addressing half the formula here.